collective/collective.dynatree/README.rst

 2.0 (Unreleased)
 ----------------

-- Fixes for z3cform widget, example types for dx, integration with fixed tree vocabularies of collective.vdexvocabulary and more polishing. jensens, bennyboy, 2014-01-27
+- Bunch of fixes for z3cform widget, example types for dx, integration with fixed tree vocabularies of ``collective.vdexvocabulary`` and more polishing.
+  Updated to latest ``jquery.dynatree``.
+Some renamings (attention, imports are changing slightly). jensens, bennyboy, 2014-01-27

 - Add a z3c.form dynatree widget. jbeyers, thomas_w, jcbrand 2012-02-08